How The LEGO Marketing Team Built Their Beloved Brand

 How the LEGO marketing team identified and listened to the customer's voice to build their beloved brand.

 The LEGO brand is known far and wide.
-In fact, on any list of the most beloved brands in the world, LEGO (opens in a new tab) would place near the top.
+In fact, on any list of the most beloved brands in the world, would place near the top.
 And deservedly so.
 Over the past 70 years, the LEGO brand has successfully built a toy dynasty and worked their way into the hearts of generations of children worldwide.

 But companies can't manufacture customer affinity, it has to be earned.
 So how exactly has the LEGO marketing team developed the LEGO brand to be a cultural icon?
 How does LEGO employ a brand strategy that creates moments of joy for their customers?